google/neuroglancer/src/sliceview/image_layer_rendering.md

-The rendering of image layers is fully customizable by specifying GLSL fragment shader code for computing an RGBA output value for each pixel of the viewport based on the the single- or multi-channel values associated with the corresponding voxel.
+The rendering of image layers is fully customizable by specifying GLSL fragment shader code for computing an RGBA output value for each pixel of the viewport based on the single- or multi-channel values associated with the corresponding voxel.

 The fragment shader code can be entered interactively from the side panel for an image layer, or